tallaghi/SnoozeMuze/README.md

 to the sources that I used to help create this project.
 The sound should loop while in this menu as well.

-	There shouldn't be any problems compiling this, I have extended Activity therefore no external librarys should be necessary.
+	There shouldn't be any problems compiling this, if there is check the preferences of the app by going to file preferences, and then while in there click on the android tab.
+While in there make sure that the program is compiling with android 4.4.2, and that is using the android-support-v7-appcompat library that can be found in the android-sdk.
 Note I have only tested this with API level 19 devices, but lint does not give me any warnings saying that it will not on lower devices.